myStrom/node-red-contrib-mystrom/README.md

 To use it execute `npm install node-red-contrib-mystrom` or use the node-RED interface by accessing Node-RED web ui -> top right menu -> "manage palette"->"install"-> serach for "node-red-contrib-mystrom"

 ### Bugs
+The skill does not work if your node-red instance is running over https.

 Please report all bugs through the Github issues page.
 Your help is greatly appreciated.